ALLOWING YOUR HOME TO STAND OUT

 KEYS TO SUCCESS

 Success is in the prep.
-If you are not selling your home “as is” there are things I advised we do, before listing your home for sale.
-These home preparation items can mean tens of thousands of dollars more profit and solicit a buyer who offers more favorable terms.
+If you are not selling your home “as is” there are things I advise we do before listing your home for sale.
+Preparing your home for sale includes some items that mean tens of thousands of dollars more profit and solicit a buyer who offers more favorable terms.
 If your funds are limited, know that some professionals are willing to be paid through Escrow, or at the time of closing.
 Consult with your Realtor about the things that should be complete before listing your home to make you more money AND create the smoothest sale.
 As a general rule of thumb, know that 80% of the work that you do, should be done prior to listing your home.

 Below are some general guidelines and tips to preparing your home sale.
 There isn’t a “magic bullet” or exact template that all home sellers should follow, every home is unique.
 Partner with your Realtor to determine what items should be complete prior to listing your home for sale.